playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 Great!
 That's fine!
 Look, the goal of this article was two-fold:

-1) Force you to rethink criticial opinions you may have held about React for a while
+1) Force you to rethink critical opinions you may have held about React for a while
 2) Teach you enough to help inform your opinions with additional context I feel most have missed

 I never said React was unable to be validly criticized.
 Hell, it's not even my favorite web framework!